MUSE-FM: Multi-task Environment-aware Foundation Model for Wireless Communications

 \subsection{Foundation Model Backbone}

-In this subsection, we elaborate on the architecture of the transformer-based backbone.
+The FM backbone fuses multi-modal inputs and effectively extracts features for multi-task learning.
+Leveraging the Transformer's attention mechanism, the FM dynamically assigns varying importance to tokens representing different environmental features.
+This enables it to distill task-beneficial representations from a unified prior knowledge of channel distribution $\mathrm{X}_s^{\rm emb}$ for multiple tasks.

+Architecturally, it is composed of stacked Transformer modules, which is elaborated in detail.
 Position embeddings are added to the combined tokens $\mathrm{X}_{\rm FM}^{\rm emb}$, providing sequential information.
 Thus, the input to the transformer blocks is denoted as $\mathrm{X}_{\rm FM}^{I(1)}$.
 As described in the scene encoder, each transformer block has two sub-layers.
 The first is a multi-head self-attention mechanism, and the second is a simple MLP network.
 The $l$-th transformer block takes the output of the $l-1$-th transformer block as input, that is, $\mathrm{X}_{\rm FM}^{I(l)} = \mathrm{X}_{\rm FM}^{O(l-1)}$.
 LN operates independently across the feature dimension for each token in the sequence and each sample in the batch:

 where ${\rm LayerNorm}(\cdot)$ denotes the LN.
 Then $\mathrm{X}_{\rm FM}^{ln1(l)}$ is processed by the multi-head self-attention module with residual connection as

 where ${\rm ATT}(\cdot)$ denotes multi-head self-attention.
 Then another LN is applied, obtaining $\mathrm{X}_{\rm FM}^{ln2(l)}$, which is processed by the MLP module, that is